 A Psychology degree provides you with a scientific understanding of human experience, including behaviour, mental processes, emotions and development.
 This will prepare you for starting your career working directly in psychology-based jobs.
 These include counselling, clinical work, education, and mental health work.

 A degree in psychology will make you attractive to employers for roles working with people and positions requiring good communication, relationship and data analysis skills.
 Psychology therefore provides superb preparation for a wide range of other career paths.

 Why St Mary's?

-The staff are research active and their work covers areas such as the psychological effects of brain damage, attentional biases associated with anxiety, intergenerational relationships within the family context, and factors and perceptions in social inequality.
+Staff are research active and their work covers areas such as non-traditional romantic relationships, understanding intergroup relationships, attentional biases associated with anxiety, intergenerational relationships within the family context, decision making and visuomotor processing.

 The department also has a strong relationship with the Student Psychology Society, working together to enhance the student learning and experience at St Mary's.
 The Student Psychology Society aims to bring together those who have an interest in the subject through academic and social events.
 Throughout the year they aim to give members the chance to enjoy a variety of experiences ranging from appearances by guest speakers to psychology socials.

 You will have the opportunity to undertake a work placement during your degree, organised alongside the Workplace Learning Team and in a location that is convenient to you.
 Previous students have worked with charities, schools, hospitals and care settings, and within businesses.

 The undergraduate degree with foundation year programme offers applicants without traditional qualifications or grades an alternative route to studying Psychology.